Kshama

 Kshama (क्षमा) is a Sanskrit word that is used in Hinduism to indicate forgiveness.
 Kshama symbolizes forgiveness and forbearance.

 Kshama refers to forgiving others for the misdeeds they performed upon oneself, which is why it is related to qualities such as forbearance and compassion.
 The concept of kshama forms one of the ten traditional yamas (i.e., restraints) that are codified in numerous Vedic scriptures such as the Manusmriti and theVasishtha Samhita.
 Since Hinduism is a theistic religion, kshama is practiced also to attain the grace of God.

+Etymology and definition

+Monier Williams, in the Monier-Williams Sanskrit-English dictionary, defines ksama as patience, forbearance and indulgence towards others.
+The related term ksam, as noted by Monier-Williams, denotes being patient and as is used in reference to the earth.

 Importance

 Scriptures like the Mahabharata explain that bearing anger leads to one's own destruction, or spiritual decline.

 Kshama is often associated with other qualities such as duty, righteousness, forbearance, compassion, freedom from anger, and patience.
 These qualities are explained in Hindu scriptures such as the dharma sastras and the Shrimad Bhagavad Gita.
 Living with such qualities leads to positive karma, which bears fruit in this life or in future lives.

 Kshama is a component of sreyas, which refers to spiritual progress for both the individual and the community.
 In the context of sreyas, kshama benefits one's own life, but it also benefits the overall community one lives in.

 Hinduism promotes ahimsa (i.e., non-violence).
 The religion explains that if resentment persists, the intention to harm others out of retribution will also remain.
 For this reason, kshama is necessary and supports the practice of ahimsa.

 The concept of karma, understood as a power of God in Hinduism, explains that those who do bad upon us are simply instruments bringing forth the fruits of karmas priorly performed.
 One must accept what is brought forth upon them without assigning blame, developing enemies or striving for retribution.
 Karma also explains that the doer of bad will also experience the fruits of their karmas in the future, without the need for one's own involvement.